dbquarrel/icu4c-xcframework/README.md

 # Requirements

 gmake, ginstall, you can install these with [homebrew](https://docs.brew.sh/Installation) if you don't have them.
-First install homebrew by following the link above, then:
+First install [homebrew](https://docs.brew.sh/Installation) by following the link, then:

     brew install make
     brew install coreutils